Skip to main content

 To modify targeting for a specific part of your campaign, you’ll use the Flow Builder.
 Each flow—Marketing, Participation, Share, etc.—can have its own targeting scenario.

-1. Open the campaign's Flow Builder.
-From the Programs page, find to the campaign where you want to update targeting and click Manage Flow.
+Open the campaign's Flow Builder.
+From the Programs page, find the campaign where you want to update targeting and click Manage Flow.

 • Audience Targeting